FiddlersCode/gilded-rose-ruby/README.md

 - “Aged Brie” actually increases in Quality the older it gets
 - The Quality of an item is never more than 50
 - “Sulfuras”, being a legendary item, never has to be sold and does not decrease in Quality
-- “Backstage passes”, like aged brie, increases in Quality as its SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+- “Backstage passe”, like aged brie, increases in Quality as its SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

 * “Conjured” items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
 However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn’t believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we’ll cover for you)."*

+Note: in my solution, I decided to edit the Items class.
+This situation was shouting out to use duck types, and by altering the Item class, the code has become easily extensible (was a cakewalk ) and very clear.
+I could have left the Item class completely alone, stopped using it, and created a new class called Products, but this seemed redundant.
+I trust that the goblin will see the value of good object-oriented design.

+For a further discussion, please see Sandi Metz's [POODR](http://www.poodr.com/), chapter 5, "Reducing Costs with Duck Typing."
 ---

 ## Run locally